It is extremely important to understand the difference between setting up a Group NPI (Type 2 NPI) and an Individual NPI (Type 1 NPI) in ChiroHD.

 Individual NPI (Type 1) | Settings > Providers | Tied to each doctor's user and calendar |

-Taxonomy Codes | Provider setup + Third Party Payer setup | Only if required by payer |
+Individual Taxonomy Codes | Provider setup + Third Party Payer setup | Only if required by payer and based on how you credentialed with the third party payer |

 Proper NPI setup is critical for claim acceptance, insurance billing compliance, and preventing unnecessary rejections or delays.